 - Complete the scholarship application found linked to the bottom of the webpage.

-- Submit one letter of recommendation from a current instructor, supervisor, community leader/mentor or other related individual who can comment on your interest in your discipline and your future plans.
+- Submit one letter of recommendation from a current or previous instructor, supervisor, community leader/mentor or other related individual who can comment on your interest in your discipline and your future plans.
 The letter must be specific to the College of Engineering scholarship application, and letters dated prior to November 1, 2015 will not be accepted.